Minister appeals for support to stem illegal activities

 Wasipewura Anayme Kabasagya (II) appealed to the Minister to facilitate the completion of the Busunu to Daboya Mankarigu road, which had been abandoned.

-The Regional Minister, prior to visiting the Chiefs, held a press conference where he spoke about the major concerns affecting the Region, which needed urgent attention.
+The Regional Minister, prior to visiting the Chiefs, held a news conference where he spoke about the major concerns affecting the region, that needed urgent attention.

-He said the Regional Coordinating Council constituted a task force that would ensure enforcement of the law to help curb the menace of illegal mining, logging and commercial charcoal production in the Region.
+He said the Regional Coordinating Council had constituted a task force that would ensure enforcement of the law to help curb illegal mining, logging and commercial charcoal production in the region.

-Meanwhile, the Regional Minister had already visited the Yagbonwura, Overlord of the Gonja Traditional Area, who had also assured him of his readiness and commitment of the traditional council to work with him to protect the environment.
+Meanwhile, the Regional Minister had already visited the Yagbonwura, Overlord of the Gonja Traditional Area, who also assured him of the readiness and commitment of the traditional council to work with him to protect the environment.